-- The school Internet access will be designed expressly for pupil use and will include Lightspeed filtering appropriate to the age of pupils. - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use. - Internet access will be planned to enrich and extend learning activities, s.
+- The school Internet access will be designed expressly for pupil use and will include Lightspeed filtering appropriate to the age of pupils. - Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use. - Internet access will be planned to enrich and extend learning activities, particularly during home learning necessitated due to school closures.
 Access levels will be reviewed to reflect the curriculum requirements and age of pupils. - Staff will guide pupils in on-line activities that will support the learning outcomes planned for the pupils' age and maturity.